snguyen56/golden-memories/README.md

 [![Golden Memories Screen Shot][]](https://golden-memories-git-dev-snguyen56s-projects.vercel.app/)

-Golden Memories is a simple and elegant photo sharing website built to help users preserve and share their favorite moments.
-The application allows users to upload images, view them in a clean gallery layout, and browse through shared memories with ease.
+Golden Memories is a simple, modern, minimalist photo sharing website built to help users share their favorite moments in an elegant interface.
+The application allows users to upload images and videos, view them in a clean gallery layout, and browse through shared memories with ease.
 Designed with a minimalist user interface, it focuses on usability and performance, providing a smooth and responsive experience across devices.

-Golden Memories is deployed on Vercel and leverages modern web technologies to ensure fast loading times and scalability.
+I built this website because:

+- I wanted to help my family share and view photos more easily, all in one place
+- To give my family an easy way to look back on the good times we had, and keep those moments close
+- I wanted to build something for my family, something that was simple and practical to easily save and share our moments

 Ideal for personal use or small communities, it offers a nostalgic, user-friendly way to relive and share life's golden moments.

+> ℹ️ **Notice**
+>
+> For privacy reasons, the link to the real website will be hidden.
+However, a public demo version of the site is available for anyone who wants to explore it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>